Wednesday 12th August 3:30pm - 7:30pm

 Service Delivery Reviews will examine the delivery of existing services and assist with the development of options and/or strategies to enable Council to match resources in the most effective and appropriate way.
 A completed Service Delivery Review will provide Council with a tool to make informed strategic choices with respect to the delivery of Council services.

 Council currently provides 30 broad services and 100 sub services or functions to the community.
-The details of each of these services can be found in the Delivery Program 2017-2021 and Operational Plan 2017/18 (Internal Link)
+The details of each of these services can be found at:

 The Division of Local Government’s Local Government Reform - Promoting Better Practice is a review process that aims to improve the viability and sustainability of councils.